 You can also use this homemade pesto recipe as a dip for any protein you like.
 I love to serve it with some simple grilled chicken.
 If you are looking for a healthier spin on traditional pesto, try my kale pesto recipe.

 If you only have a blender, be sure to stop while you are blending the pest and scrape down the sides of the container to get an even sauce.

-Place the basil leaves, garlic, parmesan cheese and walnuts into the food processor.
+Place the basil leaves, garlic, parmesan cheese and walnuts into the bowl of the food processor.
 Process until a smooth even mixture remains.